 - Improving Customer Experience: Amongst the benefit offered by VR include better customer experience.
 Companies can better connect with their customers ensuring that they get the best services.
 It also help in saving the time and efforts of customer in a situation where their presence is needed, they can easily get through to the firm via virtual reality (VR) technology.
 Customers tend to pick more interest in video calling than in voice call as this gives them more confidence and satisfaction.
 Companies can enhance their communication strategies by incorporating Virtual Reality to their business.
 Also, companies can give new customers a feel of using their products via VR so they know what they are about to purchase.

 The uniqueness of virtual reality (VR) is in its ability to present a simulated but also a comfortable experience.
 Taking advantage of Virtual reality’s immersive nature, companies can enhance their reputation for the long run.
 It is indicative that Virtual reality (VR) will flourish well in the business world.
-Every business can have endless possibilities when it comes to interacting and communicating with their customer only if they adequately explore all that virtual reality has to offer.
+Every business can have endless possibilities when it comes to interacting and communicating with their customers only if they adequately explore all that virtual reality has to offer.